ARTbio/startbio/docs/bulk_RNAseq-IOC/00_IOC_RNAseq_program.md

-In this Interactive Online Companionship which will be held in **November 2023**, we will train to perform RNAseq analyses of Bulk RNAseq
+In this Interactive Online Companionship which will be held in **November 2023**, We will train to perform RNAseq analyses of Bulk RNAseq

 The final schedule will be published at mid October